 Costa appears on this list for the second time – Leeds United made Wolves an offer they couldn’t refuse in the summer of 2019.
 The Portuguese moved to Elland Road on loan for a year with a four-year contract to be signed in July 2020.

-While Rui Patricio, Ruben Neves and Joao Moutinho flourished at Wolves, Costa found himself out of favour but he has thrived since joining Leeds and should feature regularly in the Premier League.
+While Rui Patricio, Ruben Neves and Joao Moutinho flourished at Wolves, Costa found himself out of favour but he has thrived since joining Leeds and featured regularly in the Premier League.

 2 – Britt Assombalonga